iguana-project/iguana/README.md

     Check whether the used requirements are up to date or not.

 * **coverage** `[+a <appname>|+f|+c] {report,html,xml,erase}`<br />
 Run the coverage tool on the Django tests.
-With argument `+a` anapp for which the coverage should be measured can be specified. `+f` measures the coverage for all funtional tests and `+c` performs a measurement across all tests.
+With argument `+a` an app for which the coverage should be measured can be specified. `+f` measures the coverage for all functional tests and `+c` performs a measurement across all tests.
 To get a better output you can run one of the following commands:
     * **report**<br />
     Get the coverage in text form.
     * **html**<br />